 If necessary, consult an Apple-authorized service provider or Apple.
 See the service and support information that came with your Apple product.
 Or, consult an experienced radio/television technician for additional suggestions.
-You may find the following booklet helpful: Interference Handbook (stock number 004-000-00493-1).
-This booklet, prepared by the Federal Communications Commission, is available from the U.S. Government Printing Office, Washington, DC 20402.

 IMPORTANT Changes or modifications to this product not authorized by Apple Computer, Inc., could void the FCC Certification and negate your authority to operate the product.